phanein/focused-clustering/README.md

 ## Running

-An example batch file <code>focusco.bat</code> shows how to use the matlab program from the command line.  (it'll run the whole thing soon)
+An example batch file `focusco.bat` shows how to use the matlab program from the command line.  (it'll run the whole thing soon)

 ## Installation